-EXAMPLE FOR PROVISIO ON 2 AND PROVISION 3 SITES Elementary Site: Current Enrollment-80 Free Eligibles-60 Reduced-Price Eligibles-10 High School Site: Current Enrollment-110 Free Eligibles-64 Reduced-Price Eligibles-12 1.
-The district will need to figure out its 4-and-under count at the elementary site.
-Figure the current percentage of free eligible students from the current elementary enrollment (60 divided by $80 = 75\%$) Figure the current percentage of reduced-price eligible students from the current elementary enrollment (10 divided by $80 = 13\%$) Apply the 75% to the ne number of 4 and under the site cu rrently has to get the free el igible count for the 4- and-unders.
-Apply the 13% to t and-unders. he number of 4 and under the site c urrently has to get the reduc ced-price eligible count for the 4- 2.
-Use this same form ula for the high school site to figure e the 18 and over free and r educed-price eligibility numbers.
-3. Once the free and reduced-price eligible numbers are obtained for the 4-year-olds at the elementary and the 18-year- olds and over at the high school, the remaining students who are free or reduced-price would be reported in the 5-17- year-old category.
-4. .
-To get the 5- to 17-year-old ENROLLMENT, the district should take the current site enrollment for the elementary and subtract out the students who are currently 4 and under at the elementary site.
+Elementary Site: Current Enrollment-80 Free Eligibles-60 High School Site: Current Enrollment-110 Free Eligibles-64

+1. The district will need to figure out its 4-and-under count at the elementary site.

+Figure the current percentage of free eligible students from the current elementary enrollment (60 divided by 80 = 75%).

+Apply the 75% to the number of 4 and under the site currently has to get the free eligible count for the 4-andunders.

+- 2. Use this same formula for the high school site to figure the 18-and-over free eligibility numbers. - 3.
+Once the free eligible numbers are obtained for the 4-year-olds and under at the elementary and the 18-year-olds and over at the high school, the remaining students who are free would be reported in the 5-17-year-old category. - 4.
+To get the 5-to-17-year-old ENROLLMENT, the district should take the current site enrollment for the elementary and subtract out the students who are currently 4 and under at the elementary site.
 If a student turned 5 in the month of October, count that student in the 5-17-year-old group.
 Likewise, the district should take the current site enrollment for the high school and subtract out students who are 18 and over at the high school site.
 If a student turned 18 in the month of October, count that student in the 5-17-year-old group.